brandonchinn178/mergit/deploy/README.md

 This directory contains Terraform scripts to deploy the merge bot to AWS using EC2 instances.

+The `main.tf` Terraform script configures two groups of resources:

+* resources for provisioning an EC2 instance to run the merge bot
+* resources for setting up a load balancer for the EC2 instance

+The merge bot will probably not have heavy traffic, but the load balancer lets us use SSL from Amazon's certificate service, letting us accept HTTPS requests from GitHub while routing HTTP requests internally to the merge bot.

 ## Pre-Requisites

 1. Install at least Terraform 0.11.13